 • The individual has worked for the business for at least six months.
 The six months of employment need not be continuous.

 • The individual is diagnosed with a mental condition using the terminology and criteria of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).

 • Note that the DSM-V does not characterize “stress” as a mental condition.
 However, it may be a side effect of different conditions like significant anxiety, depression, anger or other mental problems.

 • Proof that the stress was caused by a preponderance of the evidence that the events of work were the substantial cause of the stress.
 This means you need to prove by 51% that your work caused your stress, not other non-work factors.

 • There can be no stress claim if it is based upon a lawful, nondiscriminatory, good faith personal action

 • A stress claim cannot be brought after termination unless the employer knew about it.

 What are the FMLA and CFRA, and Stress Laws?

-Assume your doctor discovers that your work pressures is creating a genuine danger to your health, but you do not qualify for workers compensation benefits because you do not meet the above qualifications.
+Assume your doctor discovers that your work pressure is creating a genuine danger to your health, but you do not qualify for workers’ compensation benefits because you do not meet the above qualifications.
 You still can take time off from work pursuant to the FMLA (Family Medical Leave Act).
 If your manager attempts to deny leave, terminate your leave, or threaten you into not taking FMLA for work-related stress, you could sue them for violation of the FMLA or CFRA.
-FMLA and CFRA (California Family Rights Act) provide an alternative to workers compensation to deal with your work stress.
-You will need a doctors note to qualify.
-But, you can use that doctors not to qualify for state disability which does pay at almost the same rate as workers compensation temporary disability..
+FMLA and CFRA (California Family Rights Act) provide an alternative to workers’ compensation to deal with your work stress.
+You will need a doctor’s note to qualify.
+But, you can use that doctor not to qualify for state disability which does pay at almost the same rate as worker’s compensation temporary disability.